How to Create Recovery Database In Exchange 2016? Step By Step Guide

 New-MailboxRestoreRequest -SourceDatabase “Recovery_database_name” -SourceStoreMailbox "SysTools01" -TargetMailbox "SysTools02" -ExcludeFolders "#Inbox#","#Contacts#"

-You should have to check the status of your mailbox restore request because if any Exchange mailbox request stop or failed, user will know about it.
+You should check the status of your mailbox restore request because if any Exchange mailbox request stops or fails, the user will know about it.

 Get-MailboxRestoreRequest